 #3.
 Monitor the work progress

-The majority of advanced translation platforms enable translators and reviewers to have a clear overview of their tasks in the localization project, by showing them daily progress, overall progress, and any things they need to change, based on the comments from other people participating in the project.
+The majority of advanced translation platforms enable translators and reviewers to have a clear overview of their tasks in the localization project, by showing them daily progress, overall progress, and any things they need to change, based on the comments from others participating in the project.

-All people in your localization team need to be clear on what their role is and how much work is ahead (and how much they actually achieved).
+Everyone in your localization team needs to be clear on what their role is and how much work is ahead (and how much they actually achieved).
 You need to be able to track all their progress as well, so that your localization project does not fall behind, creating problems for your developers and marketing team.

 Make building the right localization team your priority!

 Dealing with localization projects can be tricky, even if the tool you use has no limitations.
-You need to remember, however, that even if the localization process is complicated sometimes, the right localization team can make it a piece of cake!
+You need to remember, however, that even if the localization process can sometimes be complicated, the right localization team can make it a piece of cake!

 Do you have any questions about building a dream team for your localization project?
 Feel free to reach out to us for advice!